ManDarkDev/ControlApplication/README.md

 1. Build a virtual server(API.PY)

-2. Run a script(Luxor Challenge.py) that operates accordingly with the server.
+2. Run a script(controlapplication.py previously "LuxorChallenge.py") that operates accordingly with the server.

 Link to Tech Doc For further instructions: https://docs.google.com/document/d/1oB1vrfxNitKfdkYra2Xb_UXyGIiOvczy85KLAneIZkc/

-This application (Luxor Chaellenge.py) automates miner operations, ensuring each miner runs in a specific mode based on the time of day.
+This application (controlapplication.pypreviously, "LuxorChallenge.py") automates miner operations, ensuring each miner runs in a specific mode based on the time of day.

 This time-based scheduling allows miners to switch between different operational modes, such as overclocking, normal operation, underclocking, and curtailing.